knewplay/book-programming-essential/programming-fundamentals/chapter6.md

 So far, we've talked about how to create a function and how to call it.
 In both these discussions, the topic of "input" is involved.
 But what about the output?
 If we revisit the basic representation of a function, for every input that we give it, it should give us an output in return.

 ![Return mechanism](./figures/ch-6-return-mechanism.jpg)
+*A boomerang returns to you, similar to a function returning its output.*

 Consider a scenario where the fuselage-assembly team finishes their work.
 Sometimes they might need to simply give a status update like "Fuselage Assembly Complete."
 Other times, they might need to actually present the finished fuselage for inspection or integration with other parts of the plane.